Philippians 2:6-7 Not Robbery to be Equal With God, of No Reputation

 Another change in meaning is found in verse 7 where we are told that Christ "MADE HIMSELF OF NO REPUTATION".
 This is one of those "ambiguous, problematic" passages that the JW guy says has puzzled interpreters.
 The verb used here has variously been translated as "to be made void", "to be made of none effect", "to be in vain" and "made of no reputation".
 The King James translators got it right and many other versions give us a nonsensical reading.

-Other Bibles that exhort us to follow the example of Christ, who "MADE HIMSELF OF NO REPUTATION" are Tyndale, Coverdale, The Great Bible 1540, Matthew's Bible 1549, the Bishops' Bible 1568, the Geneva Bible -"But he made himself of no reputation", Whiston's Primitive N.T. - "But made himself of no reputation", NKJV 1982 edition (but not the 1979 NKJV), Lamsa's translation of the Peshitta - "did not consider it robbery to be equal with God: But made himself of no reputation", Webster's 1833 translation, the KJV 21st Century Version 1994, the Third Millenium Bible 1998, the Complete Apostles' Bible 2005 - "but made Himself of no reputation."
+Other Bibles that exhort us to follow the example of Christ, who "MADE HIMSELF OF NO REPUTATION" are Tyndale 1534, Coverdale 1535, The Great Bible 1540, Matthew's Bible 1549, the Bishops' Bible 1568, the Geneva Bible -"But he made himself of no reputation", The Beza New Testament 1599, the Bill Bible 1671, Whiston's Primitive N.T.
+1745 - "But made himself of no reputation", the Longman Version 1841, the Hammond N.T.
+1845, The Commonly Received Version 1851, Boothroyd Bible 1853 - "made himself of no account", The Revised N.T.
+1862, NKJV 1982 edition (but not the 1979 NKJV), Lamsa's translation of the Peshitta - "did not consider it robbery to be equal with God: But made himself of no reputation", Webster's 1833 translation, The Clarke N.T.
+1913, the KJV 21st Century Version 1994, the Third Millennium Bible 1998, the Complete Apostles' Bible 2005 - "but made Himself of no reputation.", The Word of Yah 1993, God's First Truth 1999, Tomson N.T.
+2002 - “Who being in the form of God, thought it no robbery to be equal with God: But he made himself of no reputation, and took on him the form of a servant”, The Resurrection Life New Testament 2005, The Revised Geneva Bible 2005, the Bond Slave Version 2009, English Majority Text Version 2009 (Paul Esposito), the Hebraic Transliteration Scripture 2010, Conservative Bible 2011, the 2012 Natural Israelite Bible - "THOUGHT IT NOT ROBBERY TO BE EQUAL WITH GOD, BUT MADE HIMSELF OF NO REPUTATION" and The English Majority Text New Testament 2013 - "who, existing in the form of God, THOUGHT IT NOT ROBBERY TO BE EQUAL WITH GOD, BUT MADE HIMSELF OF NO REPUTATION, taking the form of a bondservant"

 The Wycliffe Bible of 1395 says: "He lowered Himself, taking the form of a servant".

-However instead of "made himself of no reputation", the NIV, NASB, RSV, NKJV 1979 edition, NET, Holman Standard, the Catholic Douay Rheims of 1582, the Catholic St. Joseph NAB 1970, the Catholic New Jerusalem bibles and the New World Translation of the JWs all read the same.
-They say Christ "EMPTIED HIMSELF" (NASB, NKJV 79, RSV, NWT, NET, ESV 2011 Edition) or "MADE HIMSELF NOTHING" (ESV 2001 Edition, NIV - Which, by the way, is utterly impossible to do!).
+However instead of "made himself of no reputation", the NIV, NASB, RSV, NKJV 1979 edition, NET, Holman Standard, ESV 2011 edition, the Catholic Douay Rheims of 1582, the Catholic St. Joseph NAB 1970, the Catholic New Jerusalem bibles and the New World Translation of the JWs all read the same.
+They say Christ "EMPTIED HIMSELF" (NASB, NKJV 79, RSV, NWT, NET, ESV 2011 Edition) or "MADE HIMSELF NOTHING" (ESV 2001, 2007 Editions, NIV - Which, by the way, is utterly impossible to do!).

 The adjective usually means either "in vain" or "empty", in the sense of "nothing".
 Here are a few examples: "and sent him away EMPTY" (Mat.
 12:3), "the rich hath he sent EMPTY away" (Luke 1:53), "and the people imagine VAIN things?"
 (Acts 4:25), "then is our preaching VAIN, and your faith it also VAIN" (1 Cor.
 15:14), "Let no man deceive you with VAIN words" (Eph.
 5:6).
 It should be obvious that our Lord Jesus Christ did not make Himself "in vain" or "empty" in the sense of there being NOTHING THERE.